Bond duration demystified: A guide for fixed-income investors

 WHAT IS DURATION?

 Duration is a way to measure the interest rate risk of a bond and is a critical factor in fixed income investing.
 Duration is defined as the change in value of a bond for a 1% change in interest rates.
-For example, if interest rates increase by 1% and you own a 10-year bond with a duration of 5, then the price of that security is expected to decline by 5%.
+For example, if interest rates decrease by 1% and you own a 10-year bond with a duration of 5, then the price of that security is expected to increase by 5%.
 (Bond prices and bond yields generally are inversely related, meaning when yields increase, bond prices drop and vice versa.)

 WHY BOND DURATION MATTERS TO INVESTORS